 Book your room at The Retreat West Beach Parks has direct access to the beach so you can soak up the sun and lounge in the sand.
 The Adelaide CBD is only a short distance away from the hotel making it easy to check out several of the great attractions located there.
 Enjoy the well-manicured grounds and choose between a villa, self-contained unit, or bungalow.

+This locale is full of things to do with kids.
 There are barbecue facilities, free wifi, a tennis court, jumping pillow and playground for the kids, go karts, and the AquaCove which has two water slides, several sun loungers, and five poolside cabanas.
 You won’t need to spend much time at the beach when AquaCove is open.

 Where to stay in McLaren Vale